Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

-# OpenTelemetry collector selfmonitoring dashboards
+# OpenTelemetry collector self-monitoring dashboards

 > [!WARNING]
 > The dashboards shared in this repository are in an alpha state and can change significantly.
 > They are provided as-is, with no support guarantees.
 > Newer versions of these dashboards could look significantly different from earlier versions and add or remove certain metrics.

 This folder contains dashboards that can be used to monitor the health of deployed OpenTelemetry collectors.
-The dashboards are in json format and can be uploaded to your Dynatrace tenant by [following the steps in the Dynatrace documentation](https://docs.dynatrace.com/docs/observe-and-explore/dashboards-and-notebooks/dashboards-new/get-started/dashboards-manage#dashboards-upload).
+The dashboards are in JSON format and can be uploaded to your Dynatrace tenant by [following the steps in the Dynatrace documentation](https://docs.dynatrace.com/docs/observe-and-explore/dashboards-and-notebooks/dashboards-new/get-started/dashboards-manage#dashboards-upload).

 ![A screenshot of the dashboard providing an overview of running collectors.
 Some are running (green), some have recently stopped sending data (yellow), and some have not sent data in a longer time (red)](img/dashboard_overview_1.png)